 Personal Training and Parkinson’s Disease

 We at 4D Fitness believe these improvements can be amplified by progressing from one-size-fits-all exercise programmes (used by necessity in the research studies), to individually designed, person specific, 4 dimensional health and fitness programmes.
-Outcomes are improved by this approach in every situation we’ve come across in our 15 years of leading edge personal training, and we don’t see why it should be any different for People with Parkinson’s.
-Of course, there has to be modification as the disease progresses and capabilities change.
+Outcomes are improved by this approach in every situation we’ve come across in our 20 years of leading edge personal training, and we don’t see why it should be any different for People with Parkinson’s.
+Of course, there has to be modification for disease progression and functional capability.
 But that’s the point of working with a personal trainer – modifications are made every time you train to account for how you feel, and how capable you are, on that particular day!

 So if you have Parkinson’s, or know somebody with the disease, we urge you to get in touch and start training, either in person with one of our local trainers, or by signing up to the 4D Online Personal Training Programme and receiving the individual guidance and support you deserve.